How to Increase the Fertility of Cervical Mucus?

 The secretion of cervical mucus differs from one individual to another.
-So don’t fret if you are one of those women whose body produces a lesser quantity of cervical mucus, because there are several ways to improve its quality and quantity and make it less ‘hostile’.
+So don’t fret if you are one of those women whose body produces a lesser quantity of cervical mucus, because there are several ways to increasing the fertile of cervical mucus.

 Your cervical mucus is an indicator of your fertility levels.
 Right after your periods, you may experience some dryness down there, and the discharge you notice might be sticky, cloudy or yellow in colour.
 As your ovulation date comes closer, you’ll notice that the colour of the mucus becomes more creamy, and it increases in quantity and moistness as well.
 It is when you begin ovulating that your cervical mucus will have the texture and colour of raw egg whites, which will indicate that you are going through your most fertile days.
 Once again, post your fertile window, the mucus takes on a thicker consistency and decreases in quantity as well.

 When you start tracking the changes in your cervical mucus, you’ll realise that your fertile window is actually quite small.
 Therefore, reducing the hostility of the cervical mucus i.e., increasing and improving its quantity and quality to enable sperms to reach the uterus is of utmost importance if you’re trying to conceive.

 What Does Low to No Cervical Mucus Mean?